ppy/osu-wiki/news/2023/2023-12-12-how-advances-in-technology-affected-the-osu-community.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/jcHiuNcwsiM" frameborder="0" allowfullscreen></iframe>
 </div>

 The 577pp record was short-lived though, as after this all "TAG4" beat maps were exempt from giving pp, and in 2019 they were moved to the [Loved category](/wiki/Beatmap/Category#loved).
-This however is not the event that "killed" the touch screens, its demise would come only 2 years later.
+This however is not the event that "killed" the touch screen meta, its demise would come only 2 years later.

 ### Freedomdiver (2017)